iZafiro/SFTV/README.md

 ```

 ### v-encuentro-teoria-de-numeros
 This folder contains a beamer and abstract from a talk at [V-Encuentro Teoría de Números](http://ima.ucv.cl/congreso/v-encuentro/).
+These may be read as a short introduction to the topic.

 ### classifier, data.npy
 These files contain pre-processed and processed data from the [GRDB](http://www.grdb.co.uk/forms/toricsmooth) and M Obro, "An algorithm for the classification of smooth Fano polytopes", arXiv:0704.0049 (2007).

+### thesis-defense.pdf
+Beamer used at the thesis defense.
+This may be read as a longer introduction to the topic.